Copywriting for Amazon: Why Intent Matters

 Think of it as excavating a valuable mineral.
 That mineral is customer GOLD.

-The idea is to use the customer’s own words when copywriting for Amazon listings – whether in the title, bullet points, A+ or description.
+The idea is to use the customer’s own words (voice of customer aka VOC) when copywriting for Amazon listings – whether in the title, bullet points, A+ or description.

 So how do you do it?
 How can you – as a company – get into the customer’s mind?